|Army Col. Philip Doyle Sellers|

-July 29, 1967 – During the Vietnam War, off the coast of North Vietnam the USS Forrestal caught on fire in the worst U.S. naval disaster since World War II, killing 134.
-The accident took the lives of 134 crewmen and injured 62 more.
-Of the carrier’s 80 planes, 21 were destroyed and 42 were damaged.
+July 29, 1967 – During the Vietnam War, off the coast of North Vietnam the USS Forrestal caught on fire in the worst U.S. naval disaster since World War II, killing 134 and injuring 62 more.

 July 29, 1976 – The Evergreen Courant reported that C.A.
 Walden of Owassa, Ala. had grown a “giant” rutabaga that weighed over 10 pounds and was 27 inches in diameter.